 Most of the summit lies within state game lands and there are no fees or closures during any time.
 There are camp areas on the way to the summit.
 There is a parking lot at the Clark's Ferry Bridge right across from the trailhead and there are no fees for parking.
 I and fellow outdoor enthusiasts can only ask that we take in more than we take out to preserve the hills for the future.
 Also, if we all follow the “LEAVE NO TRACE” program that many other areas use, the woods will be a better place for all to enjoy for many generations to come.

-This mountain is climbable all year round in any weather due to the low elevation but in the winter time depending on snow you may need crampoons to climb the summit block.
+This mountain is climbable all year round in any weather due to the low elevation but in the wintertime, depending on snow you may need crampons to climb the summit block.

 Camping is permitted in the camp areas that are en route to the summit and there are no fees.
 The Peters Mountain Shelter is also right off of the trail.

 Current and up to date weather conditions may be found by clicking the link below!